harleypellowe/harleypellowe.github.io/_data/README.md

 ## Creating a new project
+1. Create a new branch named after the project.
 1. In **_posts** create a new folder with the title of the project.
 1. In the project folder create files for each part.
 1. In the front matter of Part 1: